phac-nml/biohansel/docs/source/user-docs/parameters.rst

 Min k-mer frequency/coverage
 """"""""""""""""""""""""""""

 The minimum frequency that all of the k-mers of the chosen subtyping scheme should be found in a raw reads Fastq dataset.
-If a k-mer falls below this coverage, it will output an error.
+If a k-mer falls below this coverage, it will not be taken into account in the results.

-Changing this parameter will result in what the acceptable coverage of each of these k-mers is before an error is output by BioHansel.
-Default is 8. **In the current build, you cannot lower this past 8 or it will result in an error**.
+This parameter should be adjusted based on the average genome coverage of the dataset (or estimated average tile coverage output by BioHansel).
+A good min k-mer coverage would be 10% of your estimated genome/tile coverage.

 Max k-mer frequency/coverage
 """"""""""""""""""""""""""""

 The maximum frequency that all of the k-mers of the chosen subtyping scheme should be found in a raw reads Fastq dataset.
-If a k-mer is above this chosen frequency, it will output an error.
+If a k-mer is above this chosen frequency, it will not be taken into account.
 Default is 1000.
+Make sure that the Max k-mer frequency is at least 5x more then the average genome coverage of the dataset (or estimated average tile coverage output by BioHansel).

 |k-mer_freq|